Thin & Chewy Chocolate Chip Cookies

 - Using a large cookie/ice cream scoop, (see note below**) place scoops of dough on a cookie sheet that has been lined with parchment paper.
 The parchment paper will help the cookies from spreading too thin.
 They will already be thin, trust me.

-- Bake until cookies are browned around the edges but still slightly doughy looking in the centers.
+- Bake until cookies are browned around the edges but still slightly doughy looking in the centers, about 12 minutes, (ovens vary).
 Allow cookies to cool on the cookie sheet.
 They will finish baking on the cookie sheet.
 Once they are cooled, transfer them to a wire rack until they are completely cooled and set before stacking them or placing them in a container.

 - Store cookies in an airtight container with waxed paper between the layers.
 Cookies should stay fresh for up to 3 days in an airtight container.